Beijing Olympics Coverage Advisory

 UPCOMING EVENTS COVERAGE:

-OLY--SKI-WOMEN’S SLALOM — Mikaela Shiffrin the 2014 gold medalist, and Petra Vlhova are two of the top contenders in the Alpine skiing women’s slalom at the Beijing Olympics.
-First run scheduled to start at 9:15 p.m.; second run scheduled to start at 12:45 a.m.
+OLY--FIG-MEN’S FREE — Yuzuru Hanyu tries to make it three straight Olympic gold medals while American star Nathan Chen tries to win his long-awaited first with the men’s free skate at the Beijing Games.
+By Dave Skretta.
 UPCOMING: 700 words, photos.
+Competition starts 9:30 p.m.

-OLY--FRE-MEN'S BIG AIR — Freestyle skiing Big Air is debuting at the Beijing Games, and the men will compete for the first medal in the sport.
-American Alexander Hall edged countryman Mac Forehand at the 2021 Winter X Games.
-Sweden’s Oliwer Magnusson is also a contender for gold.
-By Jake Seiner.
-UPCOMING: 600 words by 4 a.m., photos.
+OLY--SPD-SPEEDSKATING — Speedskating medals are awarded in the women’s 5,000 meters at the Beijing Olympics.
+By Beth Harris.
+UPCOMING: 600 words, photos.
+Begins 7 a.m..

-OLY--NOR-NORDIC COMBINED-NORMAL HILL — Austria’s Johannes Lampater may have a clear path for gold due to some stars in the sport tested positive for COVID-19.
-By Larry Lage.
-UPCOMING: 650 words, photos.
-Competition starts 6 a.m.
+OLY--SKI-MEN'S ALPINE COMBINED — The men’s Alpine combined race takes place at the Beijing Olympics, showcasing ski racers’ versatility by adding times from a downhill and a slalom.
+Downhill run scheduled to start at 9:30 p.m.; slalom run scheduled to start at 1:15 a.m.
+By Howard Fendrich.
+UPCOMING: 700 words, photos.

 — The AP